"Sign in with ... Privacy'': Timely Disclosure of Privacy Differences among Web SSO Login Options: Related Work

-\textbf{Automated SSO security testing.} Zhou and Evans~\cite{zhou2014ssoscan} built SSOScan to test the security of Facebook SSO implementation in RPs by automating OAuth login flows.
+\textbf{Automated SSO security testing.} Many security tools have been built to automate the testing of SSO implementations.
+Zhou and Evans~\cite{zhou2014ssoscan} built SSOScan to test the security of Facebook SSO implementation in RPs by automating OAuth login flows and monitoring for certain known OAuth-related vulnerabilities such as credential leaks.
 Sun and Beznosov~\cite{sun2012devil} performed a security analysis of OAuth 2.0 implementations across three IdPs and 96 RPs.
+Their automated tracing of OAuth access tokens helped uncover new attack vectors including exploit opportunities for impersonation attacks.
 Drakonakis et al.~\cite{drakonakis2020cookie} built XDriver to scan web login implementations (including RPs that offer login with Facebook and Google) for authentication and authorization flaws related to exposed cookies.
 Ghasemisharif et al.~\cite{ghasemisharif2018single} reviewed access revocation in RPs following an IdP account compromise and presented the resulting security implications.
+For example, they highlight the limitations of current SSO systems where it is difficult for users to revoke access tokens which is especially important if there is an attack on their account.
 Similar to SPEye (Comparative mode), several tools (e.g.,~\cite{ghasemisharif2018single, zhou2014ssoscan, drakonakis2020cookie, morkonda2021empirical}) rely on custom heuristics to search RP HTML pages for CSS attributes and forms related to SSO login buttons.
+These empirical studies also reveal inadequate security protections in many SSO systems, raising security and privacy concerns about users' online identity and personal information.
+The privacy issues discussed in Section~\ref{sec.privacy.issues} complement prior work on OAuth security implications from identified vulnerabilities.